leonardoalt/cav_2022_artifact/README.md

 ## Reproducing Table 5

-In order to reproduce Table 5 from the paper, the command above needs to be run for every subdirectory of `regression/`, which is done by the script below.
+In order to reproduce Table 5 from the paper, the command above needs to be run for every subdirectory of `regression/`.
+For ease of use and better visualization we provide automation for running and processing the results.
+The scripts require the `matplotlib` library, available through `pip install matplotlib`.

 ```
 $ ./docker_solcmc_regression_all